Welcome To The Rebel Nation

 GREAT JOB DONE AT THE DOME and CONGRATULATIONS to the G-R REBEL FOOTBALL PROGRAM on winning the 2015 High School Class A Football CHAMPIONSHIP!

-THANK YOU REBEL NATION for coming out to cheer the Rebels on to VICTORY!!
+THANK YOU REBEL NATION for coming out to cheer the team on to VICTORY!!

 IMPORTANT SCHOOL INFORMATION